MelindaTan/MelindaTan/README.md

 ## 👋 About Me

 I am a **Computer Engineering** student with a minor in **Computer Science** and a concentration in **Machine Learning** at **Boston University**.
-My passion lies in **artificial intelligence, machine learning, backend development, and cloud computing**.
+My passion lies in **artificial intelligence, machine learning, computer vision, and backend development**.
 I love solving complex problems, building intuitive applications, and analyzing data to derive insights.

 ---